plenoptic-org/plenoptic_presentations/2023-10-02_Winawer-lab-mtg/slides.md

 ]} -->
 </div>

-#note: MAD competition takes advantage of the fact that model's implicitly define a perceptual distance: we can say how different a model says two images are by taking the distance in their representational space. let's take a simple example. if we're comparing these two points, how do we measure the distance between them.
+#note: MAD competition takes advantage of the fact that model's implicitly define a perceptual distance: we can say how different a model says two images are by taking the distance in their representational space.

+to get a sense for what that looks like, we're going to get more abstract first and take a simple 2d example. if we're comparing these two points, how do we measure the distance between them. we want to know how long it would take me to get from the black point to the red point.

-*CLICK* the most natural way might be to use the Euclidean (or L2) distance, the square root of the sum of squares. this is distance "as the crow flies"
+*CLICK* the most natural way might be to use the Euclidean (or L2) distance, the square root of the sum of squared differences. this is distance "as the crow flies"

 *CLICK* but what if I told you that the red dot is Flatiron and the black dot is Meyer?
-I'm not spiderman, I can't move through Manhattan as the crow flies, I have to follow the street grid. then we should use what's called Manhattan distance, or the L1 distance instead (sum of the absolute values)
+I'm not spiderman, I can't move through Manhattan as the crow flies, I have to follow the street grid. then we should use what's called Manhattan distance, or the L1 distance instead (sum of the absolute differences)

 so we have two different possibilities for how to consider distance. how do we figure which is better?